 Why?

 It allowed them to navigate some of the city’s tricky regulations, which would have required them to match the roof slope and exterior aesthetics of the existing home.
 Since then, the laws in Portland have changed and no longer require attached accessory dwelling units to conform to the same design guidelines as the main house.
-However now if you’re building a detached accessory dwelling unit in Portland, homeowners are restricted to the design guidelines of the main house.
+However, now, if you’re building a detached accessory dwelling unit in Portland, homeowners are restricted to the design guidelines of the main house.

 Home Addition to Accessory Dwelling Unit